Policies & Rules

 Misc.
 Signs (Estate/misc. items)

 No signs are permitted to be posted on the exterior of the condo, common grounds or visible from a vehicle to advertise items for sale.
 No sales are permitted on the limited common elements or on the grounds.
-(The Association holds a Community Sale in the spring and fall each year at the Brentwood Forest Clubhouse.
-Contact the Association Office for details.
 AN AUTOMATIC $50 FINE SHALL BE ASSESSED AGAINST THE UNIT FOR UNAPPROVED SIGN(S) POSTED ON THE GROUNDS OR VISIBLE FROM A UNIT OR VEHICLE IN BRENTWOOD FOREST.
 UNAPPROVED SIGNS MAY BE REMOVED WITHOUT PRIOR NOTICE.

 Security Signs are not permitted to be placed on the grounds.
 Security Stickers (5" X 5" maximum) may be placed on glass only.
 Security Systems are permitted providing that NO WIRING is exposed on the exterior of the unit.